How to Not Pay Taxes: Four Legal Ways to Not Pay US Income Tax

 If you’re interested in finding out how to win more freedom and mitigate, if not completely eliminate, your tax burden, then read on because you’re in the right place.
 Nomad Capitalist has a team of global experts located all over the globe who specialise in assisting individuals just like you.
 Check out our services page to see how we can help you achieve your goals.

-So, here are the four ways you can legally avoid paying taxes on US income:
+Ready to eliminate your tax burden?
+Here are the four ways you can legally avoid paying taxes on US income.

 1. Live Outside the United States